-If you are looking to restore your energy, look younger, and reverse disease then Ashwagandha may be the herb you’re looking for.
+If you are looking to restore your energy, look younger, and reverse disease then ashwagandha may be the herb you’re looking for.
+As you’re about to see, ashwagandha benefits are impressive.

 There have been over 200 studies on Ashwagandha’s ability to:

-In this article I’m going to discuss the benefits of ashwagandha in healing your thyroid, adrenal glands, improving mood, and supporting brain health.
+In this article I’m going to discuss the benefits of ashwagandha in healing your thyroid, adrenal glands, improving mood and energy, preventing cancer, and supporting brain health.

 Ashwagandha is a superstar when it comes to improving the health of your thyroid.
 Scientists don’t completely understand how adaptogens work, but we know that they can be extremely effective especially at balancing hormones.